open-telemetry/opentelemetry-dotnet/docs/metrics/extending-the-sdk/README.md

 }
 ```

-A demo exporter which simply writes metric name and metric point starttime
+A demo exporter which simply writes metric name and metric point start time
 , tags to the console is shown [here](./MyExporter.cs).

 Apart from the exporter itself, you should also provide extension methods as